Like all guitar players, I spend more time than I should thinking about tonewoods.

 The question is, do you want to stay traditional with the same old sound we all know and love?
 Or do you want to crank it up a notch with something a little different?

 Ultimately, the choice is yours.
-Follow your ears and find what best suits you, your music, and your playing style, and you can’t go wrong.
+At the end of the day, if it feels and sounds good, it is good.
+I always advise my students to follow their ears.
+Find what best suits you, your music, and your playing style, and you can’t go wrong.

 To anyone that thinks the fret-board doesn’t make a difference.
 You have bad ears.
 Eddie Van Halen didn’t like Rosewood and Steve Via Loves it.
 Amps with 6V6 tubes sound different than amps with EL34.
 Floating bridges sound different than Hard Tails.
 You should research what expensive Martins, Taylors, etc. us to make a solid wood guitar.
 EVERYTHING matters on a guitar.